web-platform-dx/baseline-browser-mapping/README.md

 });
 ```

-The `supports` property has three possible values:
+The `supports` property is optional and has two possible values:

-- `year_only` for browser versions that do not support all Baseline Widely available Newly Available features.
 - `widely` for browser versions that support all Widely available features.
 - `newly` for browser versions that support all Newly available features.

+Browser versions that do not support Widely or Newly available will not include the `support` property in the `array` or `object` outputs, and in the CSV output, the `support` column will contain an empty string.
 Browser versions that support all Newly available features also support all Widely available features.

 ### `getAllVersions()` Configuration options